tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![K-means vs GMM](gaussianmixturevskmeans.png)

 ## How to evaluate unsupervised learning models
 This is a problem because unlike with supervised learning there is no source of truth.
-There are a lot of ways to this but the 2 ways highlighted in the course are:
+There are a lot of ways to this, but the 2 ways highlighted in the course are:

 ### Elbow plot
 This is a way to find out how many clusters you should ask for.
-This computes the sum of squared distances (SSE) between data points, and their assigned clusters centriods.
+This computes the sum of squared distances (SSE) between data points, and their assigned clusters centroids.
 If you do this you will get a graph like this:

 ![Elbow plot](elbowplot.png)

 Pick the desired number of clusters at the spot where SSE starts to flatten out and forming an elbow.

-### Silhoute Coeffcient
+### Silhouette Coefficient
-Another way to find out how many clusters to ask for is silhouete coefficient.
+Another way to find out how many clusters to ask for is silhouette coefficient.
 For this technique the idea is that for each sample:
 1. You compute the average distance from all the data points in the same cluster (ai)
 2. Compute the average distance from all data points in the closest cluster
-3. Then you compute the silhoutte coefficient:
+3. Then you compute the silhouette coefficient:

 ![Formula for silhouette Coefficient](silhouette_coefficient_formula.png)

-You do this for every datapiont.
+You do this for every datapoint.
 So every datapoint gets a silhouette coefficient score.

 The result will be in the range of [-1, 1].
 This is what the results mean:
 - If 0: The sample is very close to the neighboring clusters